joaohenggeler/twitch-chat-highlights/README.md

 3. Insert the chat messages for the desired VODs in the database defined by the `database_filename` configuration.
 You can do this one of two ways:

 	* Running a third-party to tool like [Twitch Chat Downloader](https://github.com/PetterKraabol/Twitch-Chat-Downloader) to download the JSON chat log for each VOD using the old v5 Twitch API.
 These can then be imported using `import_chat_json_into_database.py`.
-Note that this method will stop working on February 28th, 2022, since [Twitch is shutting down the v5 API](https://blog.twitch.tv/en/2021/07/15/legacy-twitch-api-v5-shutdown-details-and-timeline/).
-You can still import chat logs from older VODs if you downloaded them at a previous date.
+Note that this method will likely stop working on February 28th, 2022, since [Twitch is shutting down the v5 API](https://blog.twitch.tv/en/2021/07/15/legacy-twitch-api-v5-shutdown-details-and-timeline/).
+You can still import the chat logs if you have access to their JSON files.

 	* Running a bot with `run_chat_transcript_bot.py` that saves any public chat messages sent during a live stream to the database. **Again, be sure to get a streamer's permission before running this bot on their channel.**